 Healthcare MBA (HCMBA) candidates at the George Washington University (GW) have many options when it comes to eligible electives.
 These classes provide opportunities to branch out into more focused areas of interest beyond the program core.
 Let’s take a look at some of the possibilities, starting with what’s available through the GW School of Medicine and Health Sciences.

-What electives can HCMBA students study at the School of Medicine and Health Sciences?
+What Electives Can Healthcare MBA Students Study at the School of Medicine and Health Sciences?

 Thanks to a partnership between the School of Business and the School of Medicine and Health Sciences (SMHS), HCMBA students can dive into in-depth topics that fulfill the program requirement for 12 credit hours of healthcare-specific elective courses.
 At SMHS, some of the possible elective options include: